 Each of RS-25's four turbopumps has dozens of turbine blades.
 Just one blade the size of a quarter on the high-pressure fuel turbopump generates more horsepower than a Corvette engine.

 The RS-25 engine was designed and built by Aerojet Rocketdyne in California.

-It is 14 feet tall, and diameter 8 feet in diameter.
+It is 14 feet tall and 8 feet in diameter.
 The RS-25 engine is about the size of a compact car and weighs 8,000 pounds.